pointOfive/chat130/Week_03.md

 ![](https://pbs.twimg.com/media/Ehh6v4kVoAIbotc?format=jpg&name=4096x4096)

-### Bar plots and modes
+### Bar Plots and Modes

 A **bar plot** is a chart that presents categorical data with rectangular bars with heights (or lengths) proportional to the values that they represent.

 ```python
 import pandas as pd